 This would’ve been your first mistake.
-I want you to think of building a brand like going on a first date.
+I want you to think of startup branding like going on a first date.
 If you’re desperate to make a good first impression (as you should be) then you’ve probably put your best outfit on your bed and swapped out your articles of clothing 10 different times to find the best combination.

 A logo is only as good as the shirt you decided to wear.

-For the purpose of this article, I’m going to walk you through how to build a lean startup brand from scratch by actually building a lean startup brand from scratch.
-The company I’m starting today is an all natural, vegan, organic, CBD dog treat that is made in the USA.
+For the purpose of this article, I’m going to walk you through how to build a startup brand from scratch by actually building one myself throughout the post.
+The company I’m starting today is an all-natural, vegan, organic, CBD dog treat that is made in the USA.